nxfifteen/nxfitness-core/README.md

 The best live example of this module can be found on my [own site](https://nxfifteen.me.uk/health/)

 ## Ways to contribute
 A common misconception about contributing to an open source is that you need to contribute code.
-In fact, it’s the other parts of this project that are most neglected or overlooked.
-You’ll do the project a huge favor by offering to pitch in with these types of contributions!
+In fact, it's the other parts of this project that are most neglected or overlooked.
+You'll do the project a huge favor by offering to pitch in with these types of contributions!

 - Feature Requests, via [GitLab Issue Tracker](https://nxfifteen.me.uk/gitlab/nx-fitness/nxfitness-core/issues)